Epiforge/Extensions/Design/direct-subscription.md

 **Expression caching.** The graph shares nodes between observations of equal subexpressions, which is where its advantage over runtime-capture systems comes from.
 A fast-path observation shares nothing.
 At high fan-out over a shared subexpression, the fast path may lose.
 That is a measurement to make, not a reason to stop.

+## Where the analyser is conservative rather than correct

+Each of these is a place the mechanism becomes stairs when it might have been an escalator.
+They are listed so that relaxing one is a deliberate act with evidence behind it, rather than something that drifts in.

+- **Method calls, invocations, `new`, member init and array init** are refused outright.
+Their disposal and purity semantics are among the unresolved hazards below.
+- **Operators implemented by a method** are refused, for the same reason: the graph treats them as method calls and may dispose their results.
+- **Members and indexers whose values are registered for disposal** are refused, since disposal is a graph behaviour with nowhere to live on a fast path.
+- **Indexers are refused in practice, and by accident of shape.** C# compiles `people[0]` in an expression tree to a call of `get_Item`, not to an `IndexExpression`.
+The observer normalizes such calls back into index and member access before building its graph; the analyser does not, so every indexer arrives as a method call and is refused.
+The analyser is therefore correct but blind here, and closing it means either sharing the observer's normalization or performing the analysis after it.
+That is a design question, not an oversight, and it is deferred rather than answered.

 ## Order of work

 1. This document.